English

 Why Thermal Conductivity Measurement Matters for TIMs

-Thermal conductivity is a key performance parameter for thermal interface materials (TIMs) used in electronics cooling, semiconductor packaging, battery systems, and high-power devices.
-TIMs reduce interfacial thermal resistance between components and heat sinks, directly improving efficiency, reliability, and operational lifetime.
+Thermal conductivity is a critical performance parameter for thermal interface materials (TIMs) used in electronics cooling, semiconductor packaging, battery systems, and high-power devices.
+TIMs reduce interfacial thermal resistance between components and heat sinks, improving efficiency, reliability, and device lifetime.

 Thermal Conductivity Testing Instruments for TIMs